gauthamchettiar/gauthamchettiar.github.io/_drafts/2019-06-09-golang-explained-to-python-developer-p1.md

 // both must be of same type, since type is explicitly passed var fruitExpensive, fruitCheap string = "apple", "banana"
 // if no type is passed, different types of variable can be assigned
-// in a single line, due to type inferrence var fruitExpensiveCount, fruitExpensiveCost = 2, 199.99 var ( fruitCheapCount, fruitCheapCost = 12, 9.99
+// in a single line, due to type inference var fruitExpensiveCount, fruitExpensiveCost = 2, 199.99 var ( fruitCheapCount, fruitCheapCost = 12, 9.99